tomc0sm/PowH/README.md

 - Check if using HKLM:\SYSTEM\CurrentControlSet\Services instead of Get-Service resolve hidden services ?
 - Can't we exploit AppInit.dll datas ?
 PE Infos ?
 - Can't we exploit WMI datas ?
 PE infos ?
 - Registry Keys.
-On Mitre there are many others keys that are not parsed.
+On Mitre there are many others keys we can parse.
+- T1204\Invoke-Prefetch
--
+- T1546\Invoke-ComHijacking